 Amongst shire counties, Essex has one of the largest rail networks with some 80 rail stations.
-The Essex & South Suffolk Community Rail Partnership (ESSCRP) was founded in 1997 to encourage and promote primarily off-peak travel for residents and business users of the communities along four branch lines by stimulating a wide range of projects, enabling the communities to increase their economic, social and environmental welfare.
+The Essex & South Suffolk Community Rail Partnership (ESSCRP) was founded in 1997 to encourage and promote primarily off-peak travel for residents and business users of the communities along the four (now five) branch lines by stimulating a wide range of projects, enabling the communities to increase their economic, social and environmental welfare.

 Working initially within the rail industry, Lynda joined us in 2009 and looks after the Crouch Valley and Flitch lines.
 Lynda was recently very highly commended in the Community Rail Partnership Awards for her work educating young people in schools to stay away from train tracks... unless on a train, of course.